mmalita/HelloWorld/README.md

 # HelloWorld
 Author: Mihaela Malita
 This is a test repository in http://github.com
-See of we can add and change files
+See how we can add and change files